alanwhite1203/alanwhite1203.github.io/EqHimalaya.md

 Himalaya option is appealing to an investor due to the payoff structure as the option evaluates the maximum return of the best performing asset.

-Due to the complexity of the payoff structure, the option is normally priced via Monte Carlo simulation.